BryanSchuetz/new-pubs/_posts/2016-04-27-mobiles-in-central-america-digital-insights-honduras-part-2.markdown

 ***

-*The author would like to thank the great people of [Plan Honduras](https://plan-international.org/Honduras), [the Organization for Youth Empowerment](http://www.oyehonduras.org/), and the [Centro de Desarrollo Humano](http://www.centrocdh.org/) for their assistance in carrying out Consumer Insights research.*
+*The author would like to thank the great people of [Plan Honduras](https://plan-international.org/Honduras), [the Organization for Youth Empowerment](http://www.oyehonduras.org/), and the [Centro de Desarrollo Humano](http://www.centrocdh.org/) for their assistance in carrying out Digital Insights research.*

 <sup>\*  *Honduran Youth are considered at-risk if the community where they live shows high levels of domestic violence, drug use, a significant gang presence, or other major risk factors.
 We surveyed people from ages 15 to 33.
-See [Mobiles in Central America: Consumer Insights Honduras, Part 1](http://dai-global-digital.com/honduras-consumer-insights.html) for more demographic information*</sup>
+See [Mobiles in Central America: Digital Insights Honduras, Part 1](http://dai-global-digital.com/honduras-digital-insights.html) for more demographic information*</sup>